 Establish a school based apprenticeship or traineeship

-See the Department's guide to establish and deliver an SBAT:
+See our guide to establish and deliver an SBAT:

 Training plans must be endorsed and submitted to the relevant Australian Apprenticeship Centre within two months of the training contract commencing.